andychauhs/Project-2---US_financial_consumer_complaints_analysis/README.md

 1. **Data Cleansing**
    - **Task**: Cleanse and preprocess the dataset to ensure data accuracy and consistency.
    - **Details**: Handle missing values in key columns, such as state and consumer consent, and create new columns for improved data integrity.
+This includes creating a new column (`state_new`) that matches states with known zipcodes where the original state is null.
+Additionally, address other inconsistencies and outliers in the data to prepare it for analysis.

 2. **Consumer Complaints Analysis**
    - **Task**: Analyze the volume of complaints by product type.